-- 5.1 Are you in danger of underperforming? - Does your business need to build up sales as rapidly as possible?
-See Marketing your business and Pricing your product or service for possible solutions. - Will your forecast costs be too high?
-Where is there scope for cutting back? - 5.2 Does your cash budget show that you are going to exceed your overdraft limit in any month?
-How will you improve cashflow? - Collect sales income faster (see Credit control). - Delay payments to your suppliers.
-Would this lose you discounts or damage your relationships with them? - Arrange extra finance (see Financing your business). - Delay new capital expenditure.
+- A Are you in danger of underperforming? - Does your business need to build up sales as rapidly as possible?
+See Marketing your business, SuB 4, and Pricing your product or service, SuB 5, for possible solutions. - Will your forecast costs be too high?
+Where is there scope for cutting back? - B Does your cash budget show that you are going to exceed your overdraft limit in any month?

+How will you improve cashflow?

+- Collect sales income faster (see Credit control, SuB 19). - Delay payments to your suppliers.
+Would this lose you discounts or damage your relationships with them? - Arrange extra finance (see Financing your business, SuB 15).
+You should always aim to do this in advance, before you run into trouble.

+- Delay new capital expenditure.

-5.3 Are you over-trading?
+- C Are you over-trading?

-- The higher your sales, the more money you will need to spend on supplies and other costs before being paid yourself. - If the level of sales becomes too high, your business may simply run out of cash. - There is no point in capturing huge orders, if you run out of cash and go bankrupt.
+- The higher your sales, the more money you will need to spend on supplies and other costs - before being paid yourself.

+- If the level of sales becomes too high, your business may simply run out of cash.

+- Unless you can arrange extra finance, you

+must put up your prices or ration the

+amount of product you let customers buy.

+There is no point in capturing huge orders,

+if you run out of cash and go bankrupt as

+a result.